celsiusnarhwal/3515.games/docs/hosting/iv.md

 3. Poetry will install to this directory inside the container.
 4. Adds Poetry's executable to the system path.
 5. Copies all files and directories in the project not excluded by `.dockerignore` to the `/app` directory within the container.
+6. Installs the Doppler CLI if the `DOPPLER_CLI` build argument is set.
-6. Installs Poetry and the dependencies 3515.gamesneeds to run.
+7. Installs Poetry and the dependencies 3515.games needs to run.
-7. Starts 3515.games.
+8. Starts 3515.games.

 There *should* also be a `.dockerignore` file at the root of your project.
 If *that's* somehow missing, create one with the following contents: